boschresearch/statestream/CONTRIBUTING.md

 With the sign-off in a commit message you certify that you authored the patch or otherwise have the right to submit it under an open source license.
-The procedure is simple: To certify above statestream Developer's Certificate of Origin 1.0 for your contribution just append a line
+The procedure is simple: To certify above statestream Developer's Certificate of Origin 1.0 for your contribution, just append a line

     Signed-off-by: Random J Developer <random@developer.example.org>

 to every commit message using your real name or your pseudonym and a valid email address.

-If you have set your `user.name` and `user.email` git configs you can automatically sign the commit by running the git-commit command with the `-s` option.
+If you have set your `user.name` and `user.email` git configs, you can automatically sign the commit by running the git-commit command with the `-s` option.
 There may be multiple sign-offs if more than one developer was involved in authoring the contribution.